 As a tribute to those brave men and women who serve to provide safety and protect our freedoms, both at home and abroad, the Town of Apex constructed a memorial space in the heart of downtown at the corner of Salem Street and Saunders Street.

 Funding for the Service Memorial was made possible fully through private donations.
 Nearly 200 engraved bricks were purchased, mostly by Apex residents, to honor their family members or friends who are public safety workers, or who serve or have served in the armed forces.

 Additional bricks will be available for purchase/engraving next Spring (2014).
 Please complete this form if you are interested in receiving an email when the bricks become available.

 About the Memorial

 It started with a piece of steel...

-The Town of Apex has been fortunate enough to receive a 6-inch cube of metal beam, recovered from the rubble of the World Trade Center’s South Tower.
+The Town of Apex received a 6-inch cube of metal beam recovered from the rubble of the World Trade Center’s South Tower.
 This has been the inspiration behind the Service Memorial.

-Paths made from engraved bricks will radiate out from the center of the monument, forming the foundation of this space.
-A brick seating wall will allow visitors to rest and reflect, while a 10-foot town clock will remind us all to take time to remember.
+Paths made from engraved bricks radiate out from the center of the monument, forming the foundation of this space.
+A brick seating wall allows visitors to rest and reflect, while a 10-foot town clock reminds us all to take time to remember.